Navigation: Using Visual Build > Panes >

 System macros are the Windows environment variables plus several built-in macros and tools.
 System macros cannot be changed by the user.

-Macros are referenced within step properties or other macros using a format of %MACRO_NAME%.
+Macros are referenced within properties of steps or macros using a format of %MACRO_NAME%.
 If the same macro exists for more than one type of macro, the following order of precedence (from highest to lowest) determines which macro is used:

 |•||System (Environment variables take precedence over predefined Visual Build system macros)|